x213212/RubikCuber/README.md

         }
     }
 ```
-# How to use Debug correctly like Ninja?
+# How to Debug correctly like Ninja?
 ```c#
   /*
         //Debug.Log(tmpstr);